 Free public restrooms in the park

-September 23rd Park is a frequent venue for important cultural events or festivals of the city.
+September 23rd Park is a frequent venue for important cultural events or festivals in the city.
 If you’re lucky, you’ll come to the park right when such events are taking place, and it can be a memorable experience.
-Big events that took place include Japanese Cherry Blossoms Festivals, Vietnamese Spring Festival / Spring Flower Festival, Korean Food Fair Festival, and so on.
+Big events that took place include the Japanese Cherry Blossoms Festivals, the Vietnamese Spring Festival / Spring Flower Festival, the Korean Food Fair Festival, and so on.

 Sen Hong Stage (Pink Lotus Stage) is another entertainment choice at 23-9 Park

-Water puppetry on Le Lai Street side of the park
+Water puppetry on the Le Lai Street side of the park

 Within walking distance from September 23rd Park is the busy and fun backpackers’ district with the well-known Bui Vien Walking Street.
 Or you can visit the Thai Binh Market at the end of the park to get a feel of local markets in Ho Chi Minh City.
 And if you want a motorbike city tour with expert local guides that covers all the best attractions, check out our Day Adventure tour now!